This topic describes how to use ossfs to mount an Object Storage Service (OSS) bucket to a local file system on Linux.

 Grant the RAM role permissions to access OSS resources.

 For more information, see Grant permissions to a RAM role.
-In this example, the AliyunOSSReadOnlyAccess policy is attached to the RAM role to grant read-only access to OSS.
-In your actual business application, you can attach a custom policy to the RAM role.
+In this example, the AliyunOSSReadOnlyAccess policy is attached to the RAM role.
+In this case, the RAM role can only read the resources in OSS.
+In your actual business scenario, you can attach a custom policy to the RAM role.
 For more information, see Create custom policies.

-Attach the RAM role to the ECS instance.
+Attach the RAM role to an ECS instance

 Log on to the ECS instance.